manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ~~~~~~~~~

 Integer number that serves as server identificator used as seed to generate an unique short UUID for nodes that are part of a replication cluster.
-The server_id must be unique across the nodes of a cluster.
+The server_id must be unique across the nodes of a cluster and in range from 0 to 127.
 If server_id is not set, MAC address or a random number will be used as seed for the short UUID.

 Example: